Nandyal Junction railway station

-Nandyal railway station (station code: NDL) is an Indian Railways station in Nandyal of Andhra Pradesh.
-It is situated on Nallapadu–Nandyal section of Guntur railway division in South Central Railway zone.
+Nandyal Junction railway station (station code: NDL) is an Indian Railways station in Nandyal of Andhra Pradesh.
+It is situated on Nallapadu–Nandyal section of Guntur railway division in South Coast Railway zone.
 It is one of the stations in the division to be equipped with Automatic Ticket Vending Machines (ATVMs).

+Passengers can see a huge Nandi statue in entrace of the Nandyal railway station, symbolizing the cultural and religious significance of the city.
+Mahanandi, one of the nava nandi's of Nandyal, is 18.5 KM from the Nandyal railway station.
+Also Srisailam, a jyotirlinga is 162 KM from the Nandyal Junction railway station.

+Nandyal railway station is the only nearest station (63.4 km) to holy site of Ahobilam, the only place in India where all nine forms Nava Narasimha is found.

+The route also passes through the Bogadha and Chalama tunnels.